f4goh/W65C02_Board/README.md

 ---
 ## ROM Configutration :

-In gpascal.asm HIGHEST_RAM is $6FFF
+In gpascal.asm HIGHEST_RAM is $6FFF,

-So gpascal_0x6fff.bin was generated for the 27c256 EPROM
+gpascal_0x6fff.bin was generated for the 27c256 EPROM

 ```console
 ;